1. Preparation of Cu/In film by magnetron sputtering

 3. Preparation of CIGS film by CVD (chemical vapor deposition)

-Stanford Advanced Materials (SAM) is a global sputtering targets manufacturers which supplies high-quality and consistent products to meet our customers’ R&D and production needs. e provide high purity CIGS materials and we insure you will be satisfied with our products.
+Stanford Advanced Materials (SAM) is a global sputtering targets manufacturer which supplies high-quality and consistent products to meet our customers’ R&D and production needs. e provide high purity CIGS materials and we ensure you will be satisfied with our products.
 Please visit our website https://www.sputtertargets.net/ for more information.

 Further Reading: An Introduction to CIGS Thin-Film Photovoltaics